UST-QuAntiL/qhana-plugin-runner/docs/adr/0015-subscribing-for-plugin-updates.md

 * Proxy the micro frontend
 * Proxy the REST endpoint
 * Proxy both
-* Provide a subscription mechanism for update events of the plugin result
+* **Provide a subscription mechanism for update events of the plugin result** (accepted)

 ## Decision Outcome

-TBD
+Implement a subscription mechanism for receiving task result updates via webhook notifications.

 ## Pros and Cons of the Options